ERSUCC/Organic/README.md

 ### Program Arguments

 --time *number*: Set the runtime of the program in milliseconds.
-If unspecified, program will run infinitely.
+If unspecified, the program will run infinitely.

 --export *string*: Render the program to the specified audio file instead of playing back in time.
 Must be used in conjunction with --time.

+--mono: Use mono audio for the program.
+If not included, the program will run in stereo.

 ## Organic Syntax